 - Enforcement and Business Interests.
 We may use the personal information we collect in order to detect, prevent and respond to fraud, intellectual property infringement, violations of our terms and conditions, violations of law or other misuse of our websites, products, or facilities.
 We may use personal information to administer and protect our business and our websites, including system maintenance, support, reporting and hosting of data.
 We may use personal information to promote, defend or protect our legal, regulatory, or business interests.

 How Do We Share Personal Information?

-Any Social Login Options available in our products, such as log in with Google, do not transfer any user data to be collected into our systems or database.
+Any Social Media Login Options available in our products, such as log in with Google, do not transfer any user data to be collected into our systems or database.
 These optional features are used solely for authentication purposes and can be disabled by your account administrator.

-You Web Browser offers so-called “cookies,” which, if you allow their use, store small amounts of data on your computer when you visit a website.
+Your Web Browser offers so-called “cookies,” which, if you allow their use, store small amounts of data on your computer when you visit a website.
 Cookies do not contain any personally identifiable information about you and therefore cannot be used to identify you personally.
 Cookies assist us in tracking which of our features you like best.
 Cookies also enable us to customize our content according to your preferences.
 You have the ability to accept or decline cookies by modifying your browser.
 Our websites are viewable even if you disable the cookie function on your browser.
 However, if you disable cookies, some features or offerings will not be available to you.

 How Can You Control Your Personal Information?